nf-core/eager/docs/usage.md

 #### `--pmdtools_max_reads`

 The maximum number of reads used for damage assessment in PMDtools.
 Can be used to significantly reduce the amount of time required for damage assessment in PMDTools.
 Note that a too low value can also obtain incorrect results.
+Default: `10000`

 ### BAM Trimming Parameters